-Citizens' Pledge - Wall Frame for your home or office to give people a taste of how the National Pledge in the original ‘Constitution of India’ looked.
+National Pledge Wall Frame for your home or office to give people a taste of how the Citizen's Pledge in the original ‘Constitution of India’ looked like.

-- Citizens' Pledge - Wall Frame - A Framed Wall art professionally printed with sharp, vivid designs and superior dye inks that resist fading.
+- India's National Pledge Wall Frame - A Framed Wall art professionally printed with sharp, vivid designs and superior dye inks that resist fading.
 You maybe also interested in a desk/table version of Citizens' Pledge, Citizens' Fundamental Duties - Desk Plaque and Citizen Fundamental rights desk plaque

-- Citizens' Pledge - Wall Frame - Printed on Constitution Paper (Original) - that was used to print the original constitution, sourced from the Handmade Paper Institute in Pune that was setup by K B Joshi in 1940, with the blessings of Mahatma Gandhi
+- India's National Pledge Wall Frame - Printed on Constitution Paper (Original) - that was used to print the original constitution, sourced from the Handmade Paper Institute in Pune that was setup by K B Joshi in 1940, with the blessings of Mahatma Gandhi

 - Elegant Frame that complements the legal work of art!

-- Hook at the back to hang the framed print on the wall and to make sure it stays on the wall for years to come
+- Brass chain at the back to hang the framed print on the wall and to make sure it stays on the wall for years to come

 The National Pledge is an oath of allegiance to the Republic of India.
 It is commonly recited by Indians in unison at public events, especially in schools, and during the Independence Day and Republic Day celebrations.
 It is commonly found printed in the opening pages of school textbooks and calendars.
 It is recited in the morning assembly of most Indian schools.
 However, Pledge is the part of the Indian Constitution.